Ernesto moves into Gulf of Mexico, kills one

 The storm spared major tourist areas on the Yucatan coast from a direct hit and landed in sparsely populated low-lying jungle late on Tuesday.
 It made land as a Category 1 hurricane, the lowest on the five-step Saffir-Simpson scale, and was downgraded to a tropical storm early on Wednesday.

-Ernesto was moving toward the west and this general motion, accompanied by fluctuations in forward speed, is expected to continue for the next 24 to 36 hours, the U.S. National Hurricane Center in Miami said at 11 p. m.
-EDT (000 3 GM T).
+Ernesto was moving toward the west and this general motion, accompanied by fluctuations in forward speed, is expected to continue for the next 24 to 36 hours, the U.S. National Hurricane Centre in Miami said at 11 p.m.
+EDT (1:03 a.m.
+British time).

-"The center of Ernesto will move across the extreme southern Bay of Campeche tonight and early Thursday," the center said.
+"The Centre of Ernesto will move across the extreme southern Bay of Campeche tonight and early Thursday," the Centre said.
 State oil company Pemex has port facilities and offshore platforms in the area.

 The Mexican government issued a hurricane warning for the Gulf coast from Veracruz to Chilitepec.
 A tropical storm warning was also issued from north of Veracruz to Barra de Nautla.

-Ernesto was located 15 miles ( 2 5 km) north of Ciudad del Carment in the state of Campeche.
-Hurricane conditions were possible again by Thursday as the storm approaches the Gulf coast, the center said.
+Ernesto was located 15 miles (25 km) north of Ciudad del Carment in the state of Campeche.
+Hurricane conditions were possible again by Thursday as the storm approaches the Gulf coast, the Centre said.

 Mexico closed its three major oil export ports on the Gulf of Mexico - Coatzacoalcos, Cayo Arcas and Dos Bocas - port authorities said.